tmplcl/blog/myblog/content/post/aws-sa-associate/index.md

 Since your instances can be terminated with a notice of two minutes the best use cases are stateless workloads like big data, social media, web apis and so on.
 You should definitely not use these instances for your databases.

 ## AWS Service Overview

+So there are a large amounts of AWS services in the exam with very similar names.
+Here i try to describe most of them in a few words each.

 ### Analytics